-Tatiana Calderon is one of the most well-known female racing drivers in the world, having raced in GP3 for 2 seasons, worked as a Development Driver for Sauber F1 team and being a member of the FIA Women in Motorsport Commission.
-But accompanying the Colombian around the world is her sister Paula, who quit racing herself in order to support her sister’s dream.
-I spoke to both of them about travelling together and why they both have such a passion for motorsport.
+Tatiana Calderon is one of the most well-known female racing drivers in the world, having raced in GP3 for 2 seasons, working as a Development Driver for Sauber F1 team and being a member of the FIA Women in Motorsport Commission.
+But accompanying the Colombian around the world is her sister Paula who quit racing herself in order to support her sister’s dream.
+I spoke to both of them about travelling together and their shared passion for motorsport.

-At this time, Colombia was well represented on the world stage with Juan-Pablo Montoya in his prime.
-“Because Montoya was Colombian, they would broadcast every race, and that really motivated the country,” Tatiana explained of her childhood role model, with Paula reiterating that watching him win races was what encouraged them to go to their local track and have a go.
+At this time, Colombia was well represented on the world stage with Juan-Pablo Montoya in his racing prime.
+“Because Montoya was Colombian, they would broadcast every race, and that really motivated the country,” Tatiana explained of her childhood role model, with Paula reiterating that watching him win races was what encouraged them to go to their local track.

 As with many drivers who want to pursue a career in motorsport, moving to Europe was a huge and defining moment in their lives.
-After the move, Paula decided that she would stop racing to aide her sister’s dream.
+After the move, Paula decided that she would no longer race to aide her sister’s dream.
 “When I moved to Europe I stopped racing because the budget was so limited.
-Tatiana started younger so I quit racing and just continued helping her” she said.
+Tatiana started younger so I quit racing and just continued helping her,” she said.
 “At the beginning when we raced together, we travelled together for a long time in Colombia.
 When I moved to Europe I became more focussed in her career.”

 Once in Europe, Tatiana’s focus was fully on racing.
 Speaking of it, she explained: “it was quite difficult to be honest, the way of working, the way of living.
 It took a little while to get used to everything, but in the end, I think Europe is the reference for any driver that really wants to reach F1.”